James Hayton's PhD Academy

 But in the professional academic system, nobody really cares how many mistakes you make on the way to making a discovery.
 In fact, mistakes are usually a necessary part of the process.

-James Hayton
+By James Hayton (2015)